Extended Uncertainty Principle via Dirac Quantization: Introduction

 where ${L_{1}}$ is the characteristic scale of the system.
 It can be seen that the modifications to the standard uncertainty principle are dominant at length scales of the order of $L_1$.
-Given the fact that the Uncertainty principle is related to the commutation relations between non-commuting variables, the EUP \eqref{eup} suggests the following modifications in the commutation relations:
+Given the fact that the Uncertainty principle is related to the commutation relations between non-commuting variables, the EUP \eqref{eup} suggests the following modifications to the commutation relations:

 where, $\alpha$ and $\beta$ are unknown constants with dimensions of $L^{-2}$.
 This work arrives at the above commutation relations from a \emph{first-principles approach}.
-To our knowledge, such a result has not been obtained in the literature.
+To our knowledge, such a result has yet to be obtained in the literature.

-The paper is organized as follows: In Sec.~ \eqref{sec:Procedure}, we discuss the Janet-Cartan theorem and provide detailed steps to obtain the modified position-momentum commutation relations for a massive relativistic particle.
-In Sec.~\eqref{sec:applications}, we apply the procedure to few space-times and show that the modifications are proportional to the curvature invariants (like Ricci scalar, Kretschmann scalar).
-Finally, sec. \eqref{sec:conc} contains the implications of our work and discusses some directions of future work.
-We use $(+,-,-,-)$ for 4-dimensional space-time metric.
-We set $c = 1$.
+The paper is organized as follows: In Sec.~\eqref{sec:Procedure}, we {first} discuss the Janet-Cartan theorem and {then} provide detailed steps to obtain the modified position-momentum commutation relations for a massive relativistic particle.
+In Sec.~\eqref{sec:applications}, we apply the procedure to a few space-times and show that the modifications are proportional to curvature invariants (like Ricci scalar, Kretschmann scalar).
+Finally, in Sec.~\eqref{sec:conc}, we discuss our work's implications and possible future directions.